Heavenly Creatures: Critical response

 Peter Jackson's direction, as well as Melanie Lynskey and Kate Winslet's performances (both on their feature film role debut), received praise (Winslet, pictured in 2011).

 Heavenly Creatures garnered wide critical praise, in particular for its direction, screenplay and lead performances.
-Review aggregator Rotten Tomatoes gives the film a 95% score based on 108 reviews, with an average rating of 8.20/10.
-The site's critical consensus reads, "Dark, stylish, and captivating, Heavenly Creatures signals both the auspicious debut of Kate Winslet and the arrival of Peter Jackson as more than just a cult director."
-On Metacritic, the film has a score of 86 out of 100 based on reviews from 31 critics, indicating "universal acclaim".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 95% based on 108 reviews, with an average rating of 8.2/10.
+The website's critics consensus reads, "Dark, stylish, and captivating, Heavenly Creatures signals both the auspicious debut of Kate Winslet and the arrival of Peter Jackson as more than just a cult director."
+Metacritic, which uses a weighted average, assigned the film a score of 86 out of 100, based on 31 critics, indicating "universal acclaim"..

 Nick Hyman, writing for Metacritic, thought that 1994's Oscar-winning Forrest Gump was equally matched by "Memorable Film(s) Not Nominated for Best Picture", including Heavenly Creatures, of which Hyman said, "Peter Jackson's masterful blend of fantastical visions and a heartbreaking real-life murder tragedy has arguably never been topped."

 Owen Gleiberman, writing for Entertainment Weekly, gave the film a B+ and said, "Set in the early '50s, in the New Zealand village of Christchurch, this ripe hallucination of a movie – a rhapsody in purple – has been photographed in sun-drenched candy colour that lends it the surreal clarity of a dream...
 There's something bracing about the way that Heavenly Creatures serves up its heroines' fantasies with literal-minded brute force."
 Gleiberman complains that Jackson never quite explains "why the two girls have metamorphosed into the '50s teenybop answer to Leopold and Loeb," yet concludes, "Still, if the pleasures of Heavenly Creatures remain defiantly on the surface, on that level the movie is a dazzler."